jnu/ncaa/README.md

 + _scrapers/ncaaPlayerStatScraper.js_   Scrape stats.ncaa.org for basketball statistics by player, store in CSV, process with _dbmgr.py_.

-+ _scrapers/casper.screenscraping.js_   Module I wrote to facilitate screen scraping with Casper

-+ _scrapers/casper.screenscraping.remote.js_    Facilitates scraping in Casper on the remote page.

-+ _jn.convenience.js_   Convenience functions I use to speed up JS screen scraping development.

-+ _jquery.js_   The famous jQuery.

-+ _axdpatch.js_ Quick fix for PhantomJS on some ASP.NET pages (not relevant to present context, but included with my scraping modules).

 ## License

-I wrote everything in this repo (except jQuery, obviously).

-Copyright (c) 2013 Joseph Nudell
 Freely distributable under the MIT license.